Depression Treatments

 Psychotherapy for depression

 During psychotherapy, a person with depression talks to a licensed and trained mental healthcare professional who helps him or her identify and work through the factors that may be causing their depression.
-And the healthcare profession work to remould you to overcome depression by his convincing talk.
+In addition, the healthcare profession works to re-mould you to overcome depression by his convincing talk.

 - Tricyclic antidepressants (TCAs); TCAs primarily affect the levels of two chemical messengers in the brain, norepinephrine and serotonin.
-They can have more side effects than other drugs, so they typically aren't the first drugs used.
+They can have more side effects than other drugs, so they typically are not the first drugs used.

 - Monoamine oxidase inhibitors (MAOIs); MAOIs are most effective for people with depression who not respond to other treatments.
 Substances in certain foods like cheese, beverages like wine, and medications can interact with an MAOI.
 So when taking this medication must adhere to strict dietary restrictions.
-So these too typically aren’t the first drug choice.
+Therefore, this too typically is not the first drug choice.

-- Selective serotonin reuptake inhibitors (SSRIs); SSRIs are a newer form of antidepressant, works by altering the amount of a chemical in the brain called serotonin.
+- Selective serotonin reuptake inhibitors (SSRIs); SSRIs are a newer form of antidepressant; it works by altering the amount of chemicals in the brain called serotonin.

-- Serotonin and norepinephrine reuptake inhibitors (SNRIs); SNRIs are also newer form of antidepressant, works by increasing the brain chemicals serotonin and norepinephrine.
+- Serotonin and norepinephrine reuptake inhibitors (SNRIs); SNRIs are a newer form of antidepressant, works by increasing the brain chemicals serotonin and norepinephrine.

 Electroconvulsive therapy (ECT)

 ECT is generally preferred, when severe depression and not responsive to other forms of therapies.
-Or used when patients pose a severe threat to themselves or others and it is dangerous to wait until medications take effect.
+Alternatively, used when patients pose a severe threat to themselves or others, and it is dangerous to wait until medications take effect.

 Transcranial magnetic stimulation (TMS)